Large Language Monkeys: Scaling Inference Compute with Repeated Sampling: SWE-bench Lite

 During our analysis, we identified 34 problems in SWE-bench Lite whose test suites had flaky tests.
 Using the SWE-bench testing harness provided by the authors of SWE-bench, we tested each solution repeatedly: for some solutions, sometimes the solution was marked as correct, and other times it was marked as incorrect.
 In 30 of these 34 cases, we observed flakiness even on the correct solutions provided by the dataset authors.
 Table~\ref{tab:flaky_tests} lists the problem IDs of the 34 instances with flaky tests.

 An additional instance, \texttt{astropy\_\_astropy-6938}, was flaky on some machines and not others.
-The authors of SWE-bench were able to reproduce the flakyness; however, we were unable to.
-Our prelimiary investigation indicates this specific issue is due to unpinned versions of dependencies in the docker environments that run the unit tests.
+The authors of SWE-bench were able to reproduce the flakiness; however, we were unable to.
+Our preliminary investigation indicates this specific issue is due to unpinned versions of dependencies in the docker environments that run the unit tests.

 Here, we include results on a subset with the problems in Table~\ref{tab:flaky_tests} removed (266 problems).
 For the full dataset evaluation, on any problem that has flaky tests, we run the test suite 11 times and use majority voting to determine whether a solution passed or failed.
 For the evaluation on the subset without flaky tests, all baselines we compare against release which problems they correctly solve, so we simply removed the problems with flaky tests and recomputed their scores.